jax-ml/jax-ai-stack/docs/digits_vae.md

 ## Summary

-This tutorial offered a first example defining and training a generative model, in this case a simplified Variational Autoencoder (VAE).
+This tutorial offered an example of defining and training a generative model - a simplified VAE - and approaches to debugging JAX programs using the [`jax.debug_nans`](https://jax.readthedocs.io/en/latest/debugging/flags.html#jax-debug-nans-configuration-option-and-context-manager) configuration and the [`jax.debug.print`](https://jax.readthedocs.io/en/latest/_autosummary/jax.debug.print.html#jax.debug.print) function.

-Along the way we explored some approaches to debugging JAX programs, in particular the `jax.debug_nans` setting and the `jax.debug.print` function.
-Both of these are explained further in JAX's [Debugging runtime values](https://jax.readthedocs.io/en/latest/debugging/index.html) doc.
+You can learn more about debugging on the JAX documentation site in [Debugging runtime values](https://jax.readthedocs.io/en/latest/debugging/index.html) and [Introduction to debugging](https://jax.readthedocs.io/en/latest/debugging.html).